-A company that’s both ‘small’ and ‘dormant’ has a significantly reduced statutory burden on it, only having to submit an unaudited, abridged balance sheet and certain notes to Companies House, plus file an annual confirmation statement – what used to be known as an annual return.
+A company that’s both ‘small’ and ‘dormant’ has a significantly reduced statutory burden on it, only having to submit an unaudited, abridged balance sheet and certain notes to Companies House, plus file an annual confirmation statement (previously known as an ‘annual return’).
 It won’t have to file a profit and loss account or directors’ report.

 How can I let HMRC know my company has become dormant?

-You should contact the HMRC Corporation Tax Department by phone or post, and you will need to do so within three months of becoming dormant.
+To tell HMRC that your company has become dormant, you should contact the Corporation Tax department by phone or post.
+You must do this within three months of becoming dormant.
 You’ll need your 10-digit Unique Tax Reference to hand when you call.
-You can find more information here.

-What does it mean to be dormant for Companies House and when will a company be exempt from audit?
+What does it mean to be dormant for Companies House, and when is a company exempt from audit?

-However, if your company is dormant according to Companies House and also qualifies as ‘small’, you can file dormant accounts without having to include an auditor’s report.
+However, if your company is dormant according to Companies House and also qualifies as small company, you can file dormant company accounts without having to include an auditor’s report.

 A company is classified as ‘small’ if any two of the following apply: